Pepper-box: Revival

 A Remington Zig-Zag, the precursor to the more famous Elliot pepperbox produced in the 1860s and 1870s.

 The pepperbox experienced a kind of "revival" in the late 19th century as a short, easily concealable pocket pistol that used pinfire cartridges.
 The five-barrel 9.6mm caliber 1861 Feilitzenre pistol was almost accepted as the standard officer sidearm for the Swedish Army.

 A special variation of this kind of sidearm, in which the shortness of the barrel cluster was fully used, is the Belgian Dolne M1869 Apache revolver.
 This weapon, allegedly popular among the Paris street gangs after whom it was named, was fitted with a folding blade and knuckle-duster.
-The Herman Brevete was used for cyclists protection and fired 6 rounds of 5mm pinfire cartrtridges.
+The Herman Brevete was used by cyclists for personal defense, and fired 6 rounds of 5mm pinfire cartrridges.
 The pepperboxes from this period disappeared with the demise of the pinfire cartridge.

 One of the more interesting pepperbox revolvers is the .22 Short, six-barrel Remington Zig-Zag Derringer.
 Unlike the older single action designs, it had a double action ring trigger and could fire six shots as fast as one could pull the trigger.
 Guns of this type were prized by gamblers, in addition to the four-barrel Christian Sharps derringer, because they could be easily concealed in a vest pocket and easily used for self-defense.